-Remark: It is a new class like class 1M in that it is safe for the naked eye.
+NOTE It is class like class 1M in that it is safe for the naked eye.
 Accordingly, the observation with the optical system may damage eye.

-(5) Class 3R
+e) Class 3R

-Laser products that emit radiation that can exceed the MPE under direct intrabeam viewing, but the risk of injury in most cases is relatively low because the AEL for Class 3R is only 5 times the AEL of Class 2 (visible laser beams) or the AEL of Class 1(for non-visible laser beams).
-The risk of injury increases with exposure duration and exposure is hazardous for deliberate ocular exposure.
+Laser products that emit radiation can exceed the MPE under direct intrabeam viewing.
+But the risk of injury in most cases is relatively low.
 Because of the lower risk, fewer manufacturing requirements and control measures for the user apply than for Class 3B.